jeertmans/DelaunayTriangulation/README.md

 <p align="center"> <img src="static/illustration.gif" width="300"></p>

+## Voronoi diagrams

+From a given Delaunay triangulation, it is trivial to construct the equivalent  Voronoi diagram.
+Such a possibility is provided by the program.

+*Nonetheless*, the semi-infinite lines were omitted for drawing purposes.
+This program is meant to be fast and drawing semi-infinite lines cannot be done efficiently because it has to be recomputed whenever you move the window.
+So, indeed, the Voronoi diagram is not complete.

 ## Known issues

 In the GUI, using the SHIFT + KEY (i.e. fast repeat of KEY) can cause memory problems.